Red imported fire ant

 These ants exhibit a wide variety of behaviours, such as building rafts when they sense that water levels are rising.
 They also show necrophoric behaviour, where nestmates discard scraps or dead ants on refuse piles outside the nest.
 Foraging takes place on warm or hot days, although they may remain outside at night.
 Workers communicate by a series of semiochemicals and pheromones, which are used for recruitment, foraging, and defence.
 They are omnivores and eat dead mammals, arthropods, insects, seeds, and sweet substances such as honeydew from hemipteran insects with which they have developed relationships.
 Predators include arachnids, birds, and many insects including other ants, dragonflies, earwigs, and beetles.
 The ant is a host to parasites and to a number of pathogens, nematodes, and viruses, which have been viewed as potential biological control agents.
 Nuptial flight occurs during the warm seasons, and the alates may mate for as long as 30 minutes.
 Colony founding can be done by a single queen or a group of queens, which later contest for dominance once the first workers emerge.
-Workers can live for several months, while queens can live for years; colony numbers can vary from 100,000 to 250,000 individuals.
+Workers can live for several months, while queens can live for years; mature colony numbers can vary from 500,000 to 2,000,000 individuals.
 Two forms of society in the red imported fire ant exist: polygynous colonies (nests with multiple queens) and monogynous colonies (nests with one queen).